0xERR0R/blocky/docs/configuration.md

 ### Block TTL

 TTL for answers to blocked domains can be set to customize the time (in **duration format**) clients ask for those domains again.
+Default Block TTL is **6hours**.
 This setting only makes sense when `blockType` is set to `nxDomain` or `zeroIP`, and will affect how much time it could take for a client to be able to see the real IP address for a domain after receiving the custom value.

 !!! example